maddicoats/wordle/README.md

 ### Extension

 - Create a history file that keeps track of user wins/losses and how many letters they guessed it in

+## Links

+- [ANSI Escape in Console:](https://marketplace.eclipse.org/content/ansi-escape-console) An Eclipse plugin that interprets ANSI escape sequences to color the console output